nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 > **Area 07 Summary**
 >
-> HCP focussed UI for inviten management and reporting of Health Checks.
+> HCP focussed UI for invitation management and reporting of Health Checks.

 ## 08. Pre loading data service
 The lack of a single source of truth for data inside the NHS leads to problems when looking for data to consume.
 Can data be loaded from a GP?
 A Local trust PAS?
 From central Spine?
 From NHS Account?
 Should data be gathered from citizens own collected wearables data?